 Warnings when introducing solid food

-- Starting solids constipation ~ Don’t replace nursing with food too quickly as this might cause baby to become constipated.
+- Starting solids constipation: Don’t replace nursing with food too quickly, as this might cause your baby to become constipated.

-- Always offer baby new foods in the morning, this will give you some time during the day to see if the food agrees with his tummy, instead of having to wake up at night with a colicky baby.
+- Always offer your baby new foods in the morning, this will give you some time during the day, to see if the food agrees with your baby's tummy, instead of having to wake up at night with a colicky baby.

 Want to share your stories?
 Ask a question or just say hello...